DavesCodeMusings/home-automation/README.md

 I'm using Alpine Linux as my operating system.
 Everything I'm doing should be possible with Debian or Raspberry Pi OS.
 My preference for Alpine comes from its small footprint.
 Nearly everything I'm running is in a Docker container.
 All the underlying OS has to is run Docker and provide a few basic services.
 Alpine can do that in an 8G root partition.
 (In fact, it's using less than half of that.)
 This leaves more of the drive available for services I want to run and data I want to store.

 ## Basic Services
-Here's a list of what I'm running on the Alpine OS beyond what is included in the base installation.
+Here's a list of what I'm running on the Alpine OS beyond what is included in the base installation:
 * apcupsd - monitors and alerts on uninterruptable power supply (UPS) events
+* bind9 - provides caching DNS, local network name resolution, and ad blocking
 * dovecot - lets users access email with IMAP and POP3 clients
 * exim - delivers mail locally
 * lvm - allows the solid-state drive partitions to be easily organized and resized if needed